waffy1901/JID-3314-CDC-Data-Reconciliation/README.md

 # CDC Data Reconciliation Tool
 Our tool compares data between the CDC database and databases from the 50 U.S. state health departments.
 The data from the states is regarded as “the source of truth”.
 If any data in the CDC database errs from the state databases in any way, it will be regarded as a discrepancy that may be remedied.

 # Release Notes
+## Version 1.0.0
+### New Features
+- Filter discrepancies between state and CDC data by specific attributes
+- Reports can be renamed and deleted
+- More descriptive errors when a report cannot be generated
+- Error popup if required field(s) is empty
+- CaseClassStatus has been added to the results.csv file and discrepancy table
+- Detailed breakdown of mismatching attributes between the state and CDC data
+### Bug Fixes
+- The clear filters buttons on the statistics and discrepancies tables are no longer clamped up with the show/hide disease stats button
+- Discrepancy table resizes appropriately when the window is resized
+- The dynamic header on the discrepancy table properly updates anytime a clickable statistic is clicked
+### Known Issues
+- N/A

 ## Version 0.4.0
 ### New Features
 - Static and dynamic table headers